Does Your Company Bully Customers?

 On the surface it seems polite, and perhaps matter-of-fact.
 However, the implications of discontinuing use can be catastrophic!

 In truth, that simple statement is a carefully worded threat.
-The phrase and the implications behind it make it a bully tactic.
+The phrase and the implications behind it are most certainly a bully tactic.

 The MicroSoft Example